-Gole et al. recruited 24 students with ‘dyslexia’.
+Gole et al. recruited 24 students with ‘dyslexia’(82).
 Thirteen were allocated to the treatment group on the basis of their positive subjective response to six coloured lenses presented in random order.
 The remaining 11, all of whom had a negative subjective response, acted as controls and received a clear lens for one term followed by a randomly selected tinted lens for two terms.
 Reading was assessed at the start of the study and at the end of each school term.
-There was no statistical difference between the absolute value or change in reading ages for rate, comprehension, or accuracy of reading in the treatment and control groups.
+There was no statistical difference between the absolute value nor change in reading ages for rate, comprehension, or accuracy of reading in the treatment and control groups.

-Menacker studied 24 children (8-12 years) with dyslexia.
+Menacker studied 24 children (8-12 years) with dyslexia(83).
 All children read passages of naturalistic text using four coloured lenses.
 Half of the children used 0.12 log unit density lenses and the other half 0.30 log unit density lenses.
 All children read similar passages using the four coloured lenses, a neutral density filter and with no filter.
-The San Diego Quick Assessment reading test(91) was used and six passages appropriate to ability were selected, one for each testing condition.
-One-way analysis of variance of reading performance showed neither improvement nor deterioration attributable to lens colour or density when applied to error or reading rates.
+There was no significant change in reading error or rates attributable to lens colour or density.

-Saint-John and White studied 11 children (aged 11-12 years ) with specific reading difficulty and 11 controls who had no difficulty.
-The children chose one of six coloured overlays, which was cut and placed into spectacles.
-The dependent variables were reading accuracy and speed on four passages of text (specifically, four 11-line passages from “Let the balloon go” by Ivan Southall).
+Saint-John and White studied 11 children (aged 11-12 years ) with specific reading difficulty and 11 controls who had no difficulty(84).
+The children chose one of six coloured overlays, which was mounted into spectacles.
+The dependent variables were reading accuracy and speed on four passages of non-standardised text .
 All children read with their selected colour, with the polaroid and with no lens.
 Colour transparencies did not improve reading any more than a polaroid or an empty frame.

-Evans et al. explored the hypothesis that the effect of coloured overlays was mediated by treating pattern glare.
+Evans et al. explored the hypothesis that the effect of coloured overlays was mediated by treating pattern glare(85).
 They described two studies.
 In the first, they asked 151 optometry students to look at a pattern glare stimulus consisting of a high-contrast striped pattern with a spatial frequency of 4 cycles/degree.
 Symptoms such as bending of lines, blur, diamond shaped lattices, fading, flickering, shimmering or wobbling, glare or dazzle, or colours were present in 149.
-Five of these individuals with high scores and six individuals with low scores were assessed on a Simulated Reading Visual Search Task with and without eight coloured overlays.
-There was no statically significant difference on the search time on this task in the with- versus without- overlay conditions.
+Five of these individuals with high scores and six individuals with low scores were assessed with and without eight coloured overlays, however, there were no significant differences in the search time on this task regardless of the overlays used.